Azure/carnegie-mop/README.md

     -  _Recommended scenarios for PerRPS:_

-    PerRPS is ideal for scenarios where you need to measure the maximum number of requests that the system can handle before degrading its performance.
+    PerRPS is ideal for scenarios where you need to measure the maximum number of requests that the system can handle **(i.e. measure other metrics trending with RPS, such as latency, cpu utilization, etc.)** before degrading its performance.
 This type of testing is particularly useful for predicting how the system will perform under peak traffic conditions.
 It's also helpful when you need to identify potential bottlenecks in the system, such as high CPU or memory usage, and optimize system resources accordingly.